Dog Summer Safety Tips to Keep Your Pup Healthy0 comments

 Keep Your Pet Cool

 When you’re out and about, it’s important to think about whether or not it’s a good idea to bring your dog.
 Though it is never recommended to leave your pet unattended in a parked car, this rule becomes a lot more serious in the summertime.
 Cars heat up much faster than you may think and you will risk your dog dying from heatstroke.
 The inside of a vehicle parked in 70-degree weather can reach 100 degrees in just 20 minutes.
-For this reason, never leave your dog in a car when it’s hotter than 70°F, even with the windows down!
+As a summer dog safety precaution, never leave your dog in a car when it’s hotter than 70°F, even with the windows down!

 As temperatures rise this summer, be sure to plan dog walks around avoiding the hottest part of the day.
 Taking your dog out in the morning before breakfast is not only a good habit to have, but is also something you should think about incorporating into your routine this summer, as temperatures at that time are still mild.